cvmfs/doc-cvmfs/cpt-details.rst

 in the same format as the fingerprints on the white-list.
 The blacklist has precedence over the white-list.

-Blacklisted fingerprints prevent future repository publications by a corresponding compromised repository key, but they do not prevent mounting repository revisions that had previously been mounted on a client because the catalog for that revision is already in the cache.
+Blacklisted fingerprints prevent clients from loading future repository publications by a corresponding compromised repository key, but they do not prevent mounting a repository revision that had previously been mounted on a client because the catalog for that revision is already in the cache.
 However, the same blacklist files also support another format that actively blocks revisions associated with a compromised repository key from being mounted and even forces them to be unmounted if they are mounted.
-The format for that is a less-than sign followed by the repository name followed by a blank and a repository number:
+The format for that is a less-than sign followed by the repository name followed by a blank and a repository revision number:

 ::

         <repository.name NNN

-This will prevent all revisions of repository.name less than NNN from being mounted or staying mounted.
-An effective protection against a compromised repository key will use both this format to prevent mounts and the fingerprint format to prevent future false publications by the compromised key.
+This will prevent all revisions of a repository called repository.name less than NNN from being mounted or staying mounted.
+An effective protection against a compromised repository key will use both this format to prevent mounts and the fingerprint format to prevent using future untrustworthy publications signed by the compromised key.

 As crypto engine, CernVM-FS uses libcrypto from the `OpenSSL project
 <http://www.openssl.org/docs/crypto/crypto.html>`_.